Boblepointu/WhatAreTheOdds/back-worker/README.md

 #### MFalconConfigPath
   - Config file entry : "MFalconConfigPath"
   - Environment variable : MFALCON_CONFIG_PATH
+  - Example value : "./dataset/live/millenium-falcon.json"
   - Description : Path of the `millenium-falcon.json` file.

 #### HardTimeoutSec
   - Config file entry : "HardTimeoutSec"
   - Environment variable : HARD_TIMEOUT_SEC
+  - Example value : 60
   - Description : Will forcibly quit when this timeout is clocked.
 No results will be output.
+Web browsers http timeout are usually around 60 seconds.

 #### SoftTimeoutSec
   - Config file entry : "SoftTimeoutSec"
   - Environment variable : SOFT_TIMEOUT_SEC
+  - Example value : 30
   - Description : Will gracefully quit when this timeout is clocked.
 Best results found will be outputed.

 #### LogLevel
   - Config file entry : "LogLevel"
   - Environment variable : LOG_LEVEL
+  - Example value : 3
   - Description : Given the nature of the app, loglevels must be managed to prevent output cluttering.
 Each level added will activate one 'functional' deeper.
 LogLevel 3 is advised; LogLevel 4 and 5 output way too much data.

 ## Running